Abdullah9912s/pdsnd_github/README.md

 ### Bikshare project

-### creating a bike share systems for three major cities in the United States, Chicago, New York City, and Washington, importing the data and answering interesting questions about it by computing descriptive statistics.
+### Creating a bike share systems for three major cities in the United States, Chicago, New York City, and Washington, importing the data and answering interesting questions about it by computing descriptive statistics.

 ### bikeshare.py ,washington.csv, new_york_city.csv, chicago.csv